-As per its mandate to acquire, explore, and develop mineral resource properties, the Company commenced drilling at Cerro Las Minitas and completed initial sampling at El Sol (D - Summary of Mineral Properties).
-Up until September 15, 2020, the Company's share of costs associated with exploration and other activities at Cerro Las Minitas were accounted for within Share of Loss in Equity Accounted Investment.
-Investor relations expenses increased as a result of on-going promotional initiatives.
+As per its mandate to acquire, explore, and develop mineral resource properties, the Company continued drilling at Cerro Las Minitas and completed initial sampling at El Sol (D - Summary of Mineral Properties).
+Up until September 15, 2020, the Company's share of costs associated with exploration and other ancillary activities at Cerro Las Minitas were accounted for within Share of Loss in Equity Accounted Investment.
+An overall increase in overhead was attributed to on-going promotional initiatives and additional costs relative to financings undertaken.

 Non-cash share-based payments expense fluctuates as stock options are granted and vest.
 Foreign exchange gains and losses fluctuate based on the US and Canadian dollar exchange rate and the extent of transactions and balances denominated in US dollars.
 Other income recognized mainly relates to interest income earned on cash reserves.
-A non-cash gain was realized upon the completion of the transaction with Electrum whereby the Company acquired an additional 60% indirect interest in the Cerro Las Minitas property.
+A non-cash loss on settlement of debt and non-cash gain on revaluation of investment in associate were realized as a result of the transaction with Electrum whereby the Company acquired an additional 60% indirect interest in the Cerro Las Minitas property.